Skip to main content

 FieldDescription

-receiverThe remote instance ID that receives this message; if it's 0, broadcasts to all remote instances
+receiverThe remote instance ID that receives the message; if it's 0, broadcasts to all remote instances

-bodyThe body of this message, which is a JSON string
+bodyThe body of the message, which is a JSON string

 This provides the ability to report Yazi's internal events in real-time, which is useful for external tool integration (such as Neovim), as they will be able to subscribe to the events triggered by the user behavior.